ManticoreGamesInc/platform-documentation/src/tutorials/terrain_reference.md

 *Up Alignment (left) vs. Surface Alignment (right)*
 {: .image-cluster }

-The **Ground Slope Angle** controls the type of slope the foliage is allowed to spawn on.
-You can use this to prevent foliage like trees from spawning on the side of a cliffs.
+The **Ground Slope Angle** controls the type of slope the foliage is allowed to spawn on. **Ground Slope Angle** can be used to prevent foliage like trees from spawning on the side of a cliffs.
 The **Group Slope Angle** property has two settings.
 The first setting is the minimum slope angle.
 The second setting is the maximum slope angle.
 The table below demonstrates how manipulating the first and second settings for the **Ground Slop Angle** property changes the locations that foliage spawns at.

 | 0° - 30°  |  30° - 90° | 0° - 90° | 90° - 180° |
 |:---------:|:----------:|:--------:|:----------:|